OutwardBuckle/OpenSCAD-Bulk-Export/README.md

-# Bulk export via OpenSCAD command line & PowerShell
+# Bulk export via OpenSCAD command line & PowerShell (Windows & Linux)

+Note - PowerShell 5 is already installed on Windows 10, however if using PowerShell 7, the scripts can run multiple exports in parallel

 File Descriptions
 -----